Merovitz Potechin LLP

 If the lawyer for the party being examined thinks that a question is inappropriate, the lawyer will refuse to permit the client to answer the question and the examination will likely proceed without the party having to answer the question at that time.
 If the lawyer who conducted the examination thinks that the question is proper and wants an answer to it, the lawyer can bring a motion to the court and the court can order the party to answer the question that was asked.

-As of January 1, 2010, the duration of the examination is limited to seven hours total, for the party conducting the examinations.
-This means that if there are two defendants, the plaintiff can examine both of them, but the total time permitted for the examination of both defendants is seven hours.
+As of January 1, 2010, the duration of the examination is time limited for the party conducting the examinations.
 If additional time is required, the party conducting the examination must obtain leave of the court or the consent of the other parties.

 Step Eight: Answering Undertakings and Motions to Compel Answers